UnivaCorporation/puppet-nfsmounts/README.md

 nfsmounts::mounts:
   '/tmp/tasty/yummy':
-    user: tasty-user
+    mount_user: tasty-user
-    group: yummy-group
+    mount_group: yummy-group
-    perms: 0755
+    mount_perms: 0755
     data_user: tasty-user
     data_group: yummy-group
     data_perms: 0755
     device: hostname-that-doesnt-exist.notadomain:/really/not/a/path
     ensure: unmounted
     fstype: nfs
-    options: defaults,ro
+    options: defaults,ro,user
 ```

+Notes on the above:

+- If setting the user/group and/or perms on the mount point, the `user` option is required in the `options` section.
+If this is not set, the operating system defaults will be used (typically `root` for the user, `root` for the group, and `0755` for the perms)
-The setting of data ownership will create an empty flag file called `.data_owner_complete` at the root of the filesystem.
+- The setting of data ownership will create an empty flag file called `.data_user_complete` at the root of the filesystem.
 The setting of data perms will create an empty file called `.data_perms_complete` at the root of the mounted filesystem.
 If none of the `data_*` options were specified, these files will not be created.
 Otherwise, the presence of these files ensures that the chown/chmod operations are only completed once.
-If you would like to have the owernship or perms set again, simply delete the appropriate flag file and trigger a run of puppet agent.
+If you would like to have the ownership or perms set again, simply delete the appropriate flag file and trigger a run of puppet agent.